 Here's a guide to sorting your student finance in three easy steps!

-The quickest and easiest way to apply is online at Student finance at GOV.UK.
+The quickest and easiest way to apply is online at www.gov.uk/student-finance.
 Apply as soon as the application service opens to make sure you have your money sorted for the start of your course.

-The deadline for applications is 26 May 2017.
+The deadline for applications will be in summer 2018.
 If your application is late, your money might be too.